SeanLehey/CCNA-200-301-Review/Understanding and Applying the OSI Model.md

 ## Part 1: The Purpose of the OSI Model

 The OSI Model, or, Open Systems Interconnection Model, is a descriptive model which creates an outline for and categorizes networking protocols and standards.
 It solves the problem of having two devices from different manufacturers being unable to communicate with one another due to different communication standards or protocols.
 All modern devices are developed and manufactured with the OSI Model in mind so that they may *interconnect*, as the name of the model prescribes.
 With this project, I wanted to create a study resource which I can reference while studying for my CCNA.
-In the following sections, we'll define each layer of the OSI Model, how that layer relates to day-to-day networking activities, and at the end, we'll work through a practical interview question that I've encountered multiple times.
+In the following sections, we'll define each layer of the OSI Model, how that layer relates to day-to-day networking activities, and at the end, we'll see how the OSI Model compares to the TCP/IP Model.

 ### Memorizing the Layers